-In order to assess the sensitivity of germs to different compounds, we used the micro dilution method in liquid medium on a 96-well microplate ^{17,18,19,20,16}.
-The micro dilution plates are incubated at 32 ° C. The results are observed after 2 days to 5 days for the strains of germs tested.
-The ICD (Maximum Inhibitory Concentration) is determined either as the concentration corresponding to the last well where microbial growth is absent (in the case of pure extracts and molecules), or as the concentration corresponding to the last well where bacterial growth reaches a maximum of 20 % of control bacterial growth (in the case of antifungals).
+In order to assess the sensitivity of germs to different compounds the micro-dilution method in liquid medium on a 96-well microplate was used^{16,17,18,19,20}.
+The dilution microplates are incubated at 32°C. The results are observed after 2 days to 5 days for the strains of germs tested.
+The ICD (Maximum Inhibitory Concentration) is determined either as the concentration corresponding to the last well where microbial growth is absent (in the case of pure extracts and molecules), or as the concentration corresponding to the last well where bacterial growth reaches a maximum of 20% of control bacterial growth (in the case of antifungal).
 All the tests are repeated in duplicate on each plate, and at least in two separate experiments.
 The tests which gave different results were repeated until a reliable value was obtained.

-Figure 1: Antimicrobial activity, Micro dilution well plate after incubation
+Figure 1: Antimicrobial activity, micro dilution well plate after incubation.

-Bacteria and yeast test

-Preparation of test components

-A stock solution of each compound is prepared by dissolving 100 mg in 5 mL of 1% DMSO ie a weight concentration of 20 mg / mL.
+Bacteria and yeast test Preparation of test components A stock solution of each compound is prepared by dissolving 100 mg in 5 ml of 1% DMSO i.e. a weight concentration of 20 mg/ml.
 This solution is subjected to a filtering filtration on millipore membranes with a diameter of 0.2 m (Acrodisc USA).